vbookshelf/Mammogram-Mass-Analyzer/README.md

 ## 3- How to run this app

+First download the project folder from Kaggle:
+I've stored the project folder (named mammogram-mass-analyzer-v0.0) in a Kaggle dataset.
+I suggest that you download the project folder from the Kaggle instead of from this GitHub repo.
+This is because the project folder on Kaggle includes the two trained models.
+The prject folder in this repo does not included the trained models beacause GitHub does not allow files larger than 25MB to be uploaded.
+The models are located inside a folder called TRAINED_MODEL_FOLDER, which is located inside the yolov5 folder: mammogram-mass-analyzer-v0.0/yolov5/TRAINED_MODEL_FOLDER/

 This is a standard flask app.
 The steps to set up and run the app are the same for both Mac and Windows.